-Every 10 years, the United States government conducts the Census — a national accounting of everyone living in every state.
-This crucial exercise not only helps to create accurate population numbers but determines the allocation of hundreds of millions of federal dollars, where new infrastructure is built, and what kind of representation each locale has in elections at every level.
+Every 10 years, the United States government conducts the census — a national accounting of everyone living in every state, D.C. & 5 U.S. Territories.
+This crucial exercise not only helps to create accurate population numbers, but determines the allocation of hundreds of billions of federal dollars, where new infrastructure is built, the number of seats each state will have in the U.S. House of Representatives, and the census results are used to draw congressional and state legislative districts.
 In short, it’s vital to ensuring a representational democracy is exactly that — representational.

 But YOU can help!

-While the Census count itself isn’t doesn’t start until next year, NOW is the time to get informed, educated and motivated!
+While the census count itself doesn’t start until next year, NOW is the time to get informed, educated and motivated!
 To help, we’ve got some fact sheets that you can share with your organization and get them involved in getting out the count.